Last updated November, 2020

 As a Prime Canada member, enjoy unlimited free photo storage.
 By using a free app (available for Windows, Max, Android or iOS devices), add your photos to the app and see them on all your devices.
 Amazon Photos keeps your photos secure without lowering the resolution or the quality of them.

-And by getting the photos off of your phone, you can save space on your device.
+And by getting the photos off of your phone, you can save space on your device making this a nice addition to the Amazon Prime Canada benefits.

 Is Amazon Prime Canada Worth It?